dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 We supply the light shader with 3 vertices without attributes and use this to render a quad.
 The vertex shader supplies the fragment coordinates to the fragment shader.
 In the fragment shader, we can then grab the data from the gBuffers, which have been filled in the first pass.

 In order to now compute the lighting, we do then still need to compute, for every fragment, its original world location.
-We do this by supplying the inverse view-project matrix as a uniform to the shader
+We do this by supplying the inverse view-project matrix as a uniform to the shader on every frame.
+We take the fragment pixel location (map it back to -1 to 1 range), the depth value from the depth buffer (also map back to -1 to 1 range) and store the as a `vec3`.
+We then transform this vector by the inverse matrix, and lastly we undo the last transformation by dividing by the vector `xyz` components by its `w` component.
+We have now reconstructed the original vertex position from the fragment pixel location.

+Now, since we simply have the vertex location again, we can use the same Phong illumation computations as we did previously.
+I edited the material components and added some attenuation, to decrease the light intensity the farther the light travels from the lightsource.
+The attenuation is of form `1/(a + bx + cx^2)` where `x` is distance.

 ***Sunlight (directional):***